jdreaver/pysudoku/README.md

 According to [Wikipedia](http://en.wikipedia.org/wiki/Sudoku):

-    *Sudoku*, originally called Number Place, is a logic-based, combinatorial number-placement puzzle.
+    Sudoku, originally called Number Place, is a logic-based, combinatorial number-placement puzzle.
 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 sub-grids that compose the grid (also called "boxes",